SonarHEXAGON/ProjectileCore/README.md

 ## Full API Reference

-See [API.md](./API.md) for the full configuration reference, extended examples, AreaController fields, ControlImmunity rules, replication fields, Bezier settings, homing settings, patching rules, and the other stuff we keep adding because apparently projectiles are a lifestyle now.
+See [API.md](./API.md) for the full configuration reference, extended examples, AreaController fields, ControlImmunity rules, replication fields, Bezier settings, homing settings, patching rules, and the other stuff we keep adding because apparently projectiles are a lifestyle now + blame Polar for his constant deprecation of shi.